PatzEdi/AndroidSecretary/SETUP.md

 Use the `tmux_server_launcher.sh` script to start the Flask server and Ollama server in a tmux session (must have tmux installed, of course ollama as well) Of course, you can also do these separately if you wish, and the script is only there for convenience.
 **Note**: If using this tmux launcher script, you must define the FLASK_BACKEND_PATH to the absolute path of the flask_backend.py file.

+## Customization Instructions

+Here we will add the instructions to change Automate variables.
+Also, here we will explain things such as how lists, such as the allow list, need to have elements separated by a space.